When implemented correctly, local SEO can generate droves of new leads and search-driven traffic simply by existing.

 Think about it: If a user searches for “best CPA in Sacramento,” they’re probably looking for a qualified accountant in the Sacramento area who can do their taxes or advise them on other financial matters.
-By appearing in search engine results for this query, a CPA can easily connect with potential clients who’re ready to invest in their services—and local SEO drives this kind of quality traffic for free.
+By appearing in search engine results for this query, a CPA can easily connect with potential clients who are ready to invest in their services—and local SEO drives this kind of quality traffic for free.

 Finally, it’s much easier to rank in local searches than global ones, which means your local business has the chance to compete with mega-brands and win.
 Just because there’s a Walmart or Best Buy in your town doesn’t mean you can’t compete with them.

-Believe it or not, only 56% of local businesses have claimed their Google My Business listing—a key aspect of local SEO which we’ll cover more in a moment.
+Believe it or not, only 56% of local businesses have claimed their Google Business Profile listing—a key aspect of local SEO that we’ll cover more in a moment.
 Because of this, a local SEO strategy will also give you a leg up on other SMBs in your area that cater to a similar audience.

 Local SEO often seems wild and mysterious.
 Is it really possible to tame the great Google beast?
 Tame is a strong word (in this context), but there are definitely proven ways to bend the mighty search engine to your will and outrank your competitors.
 Here’s a quick Local SEO guide which we’ll explore below.

 Google is the largest and most important search engine in the world—and it’s not even close.
 (Sorry Bing!)
 92.41% of the search engine segment is controlled by Google.
 Because of this, we recommend using ALL of the tools at your disposal to make sure your company appears in Google search results.

-Google My Business is a free tool that allows local businesses to be included in Google Maps, display photos of their storefronts and products; and easily connect with a wide range of potential buyers within a specific geographical location.
+Google Business Profile is a free tool that allows local businesses to be included in Google Maps, display photos of their storefronts and products; and easily connect with a wide range of potential buyers within a specific geographical location.